jonasmzsouza/dio-angular-blog/README.md

 ## 💻 About the project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.<br>
 This project was developed with Angular based on the dribbble layout from the Angular Developer Training at [Digital Innovation One](https://www.dio.me/).
-Cloud deployment with Netlify.
+Cloud deployment with Netlify.<br>
 A simple blogging web app using basic Angular properties and directives.

 ---